alex-pierron/CTRL_RIS/README.md

 ## 🤝 Contributing

-We welcome contributions from the community to enhance FAIR_RIS_AI's capabilities and robustness.
+We welcome contributions from the community to enhance CTRL_RIS's capabilities and robustness.
 Your contributions help advance research in AI fairness for next-generation wireless networks.

 ### How to Contribute